rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint.md

 ![App before fix](pics/pic2.png)

 #### How is the issue resolved?
-The current project map was created using JavaScript, leftletjs, and leaflet routing machine.
+The current project map was created using JavaScript, leafletjs, and leaflet routing machine.
 I researched them to understand their implementations.
 Then, I researched how to get a user's current location and found the Geolocation API and it's getCurrentPosition method to get the start location.
 Then I used the JobSite object's latitude and longitude properties saved in the JobSites database table to get the ending location.

 ###### setLeafletMap() function is for creating the map
 ```javascript